our courses

 Applications

-The deadline for applications is the 28th January 2024.
-All candidates will be notified by the end of March 2024 if they have been awarded a place.
-Payment of fees in full will be due 31st March 2024, and may be made by bank transfer or with a sterling cheque.
+The deadline for applications is Friday 31 January 2025.
+All candidates will be notified by the end of March 2025 if they have been awarded a place.
+Payment of fees in full will be due by Wednesday 30 April 2025, and should be made by bank transfer.
 Participants are strongly advised to insure against cancellation, as no refunds will be made following payment, unless the place can be filled by another suitable candidate.
-In such a case, an administrative fee of £100 will be made.
+In such a case, an administrative fee of £150 will be made.

 Scholarships for applicants from countries other than the USA or Australia